-The iPad celebrated its tenth anniversary in 2020, and although it might seem like an iPad is still an iPad, a lot has changed over the last ten years.
+With 12 years of innovation and fine-tuning, a lot has changed with the iPad and iPad Pro.
 Improved display technology, better cameras, and some of the fastest processors you can buy in any computer today have brought the iPad from “just a big iPhone” to a full laptop replacement for a lot of people.
 Meanwhile, Apple has also split the iPad into multiple tiers, so no matter what you’re looking to use an iPad for, there’s something for you here.

 Design and Display

 Both the iPad and the 11″ iPad Pro have plenty of differences when it comes to their specs, features, and software, but the design of each product shouldn’t be overlooked.
 Despite the similarities between the two models, there are some pretty major design differences that might make you consider the iPad Pro over the regular iPad.

 With every new generation of iPad, there are some changes and also similarities.
 That means that the 9th-gen iPad is still rocking the 10.2″ display from 2019’s refresh, while the iPad Pro is still using the same design from 2018.
 Both models are pretty unique from each other, so it’s worth diving deeper into both designs.

 The design of the iPad hasn’t changed much from the original 2017 low-cost iPad.
 It’s still a large display surrounded by a sea of either black or white bezels, depending on the color of your device.
 The sleek aluminum body is available in silver, gold, or space gray.
 The home button is still here, even in a Face ID world, found on the bottom of the device when held in standard portrait mode.